-Sampling Location Type Monitoring Location Name Monitoring Location Description Influent INF-001 A point in the plant headworks where all waste tributary to the treatment system is present and preceding any phase of treatment.
-Effluent EFF-001 A point following all treatment at the plant prior to discharge to Carquinez Strait.
-Effluent EFF-001D A point in the disinfection process where adequate contact with disinfectant is ensured.
+Sampling Location Type Monitoring Location Name Monitoring Location Description Influent INF-001 A point in the plant headworks at which all waste tributary to the treatment system is present, following screening and grit removal.
+Effluent EFF-001 A point following all treatment from the treatment plant at which all flow tributary to the outfall is present prior to discharge to Miller Creek (via either Discharge Point No. 001 or 002).
+Effluent EFF-001B During wet weather bypasses of biological treatment, a point in the treatment plant at which all blended (fully-treated and primary-treated) waste is present prior to discharge to Miller Creek (via either Discharge Point No. 001 or 002).
+This location may be the same as Monitoring Location EFF-001.